-Perfect green market theory stipulates that when we correct the traditional market pricing mechanism of the traditional market to reflect environmental externalities we shift it to a green market model as we are then closing the environmental sustainability gap, creating in the process a model with a closed circular green economy.
-As the traditional market price shifts to the green market price we shift from a model with broken circular economy under binding environmental externalities to a model with unbroken circular economy.
+Sustainability thoughts 110: Linking perfect red market theory to the circular red economy By Lucio Muñoz Independent qualitative comparative researcher/consultant, Vancouver, BC, Canada.
+Email: munoz@interchange.ubc.ca Abstract Perfect red market theory stipulates that when we correct the traditional market pricing mechanism of the traditional market to reflect social externalities we shift it to a red market model as we are then closing the social sustainability gap, creating in the process a model with a closed circular red economy.
+As the traditional market price shifts to the red market price we shift from a model with broken circular economy under binding social externalities to a model with unbroken circular economy.
 In other words, the price shift goes one to one with changes in circular economy structures.
-Hence, there is a need to understand the link between the nature of market prices and the nature of related circular economies when environmental externality accountings becomes binding.
-For example, what is the nature of the circular traditional economy under no environmental externality neutrality assumption?
-What is nature of the circular green market economy under social externality neutrality assumption?
-What is different between those two circular economies in terms of environmental sustainability gaps?
+Hence, there is a need to understand the link between the nature of market prices and the nature of related circular economies when social externality accountings becomes binding.
+For example, what is the nature of the circular red market economy under no social externality neutrality assumption?
+What is different between those two circular economies in terms of social sustainability gaps?
 Among the goals of this paper is to give answers to these questions.

-Key words

-Perfect traditional market, perfect green market, circular traditional economy, circular green economy, externalities, environmental externality, paradigm shift, market price shift, environmental margin, traditional market price, green market price, sustainability gap.
+Key words Perfect traditional market, perfect red market, circular traditional economy, circular red economy, externalities, social externality, paradigm shift, market price shift, social margin, traditional market price, red market price, sustainability gap.
+Introduction A) An economy under social externality neutrality assumption In a world with two components, the economy(B) and society(A), it can be said that the economic world with social externality assumptions is summarized by the traditional market(TM) as indicated in Figure 1 below since in this market only economic goals(B) matter: